godot-jolt/godot-jolt/README.md

 ## What versions of Godot are supported?

-Godot Jolt relies on the GDExtension API found in Godot 4 and as a result only supports the latest stable version of Godot 4.
+Godot Jolt relies on the GDExtension API found in Godot 4 and only supports the latest stable version of Godot 4.
 Any custom build or pre-release of Godot, such as a beta or release candidate, may be incompatible and is therefore not supported.

 ## What platforms are supported?